Strategic-Futures-Lab/Topic_Mapping_Interface/doc/API.md

 ## Visualisation Modules

-The visualisation modules all share [the same base API](#visualisation-api).
+The visualisation modules are view panels with an SVG structure.
+They all share [the same base API](#visualisation-api).
 At this stage, the Topic Mapping Interface comprises the following visualisation modules:
 - [Bubble Topic Map](#bubble-topic-map)
 - [Wordcloud](#worcloud)
 - [Trend Chart](#trend-chart)